Spas (TV channel): Overview

 Program policy: 60% percent of the airtime is devoted as a public broadcasting channel with documentaries and educational and training programs.
 40% of the airtime is devoted to Orthodox subjects.
 A significant number of programs are produced in their own studio named Poliformatnoy, including Live Shows.
 This constitutes the basis of either the studio's own production and spiritual orientation for the 18 + audience, as well as documentaries.

 Broadcasting

-As a result of the competition held in Roskomnadzor on September 25, 2013, it has the right to broadcast as part of the second digital television multiplex in Russia.
+As a result of the competition held in Roskomnadzor on 25 September 2013, it has the right to broadcast as part of the second digital television multiplex in Russia.

 Digital terrestrial TV

-On October 23, 2013 at 15:00 Moscow Time, Russian Television and Radio Broadcasting Network (RTRS, the national transmittion network) began broadcasting the channel in digital television in the second multiplex RTRS-2 in the standard DVB-T2.
+On 23 October 2013 at 15:00 Moscow Time, Russian Television and Radio Broadcasting Network (RTRS, the national transmission network) began broadcasting the channel in digital television in the second multiplex RTRS-2 in the standard DVB-T2.
 The first digital broadcast "Saviour" was published as a cultural and educational program for children and youth.